SabareesanThirukumaran/SabareesanThirukumaran/README.md

 <hr>
 <h3>🧑‍🎓 About Me:</h3>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I try to automate my life as much as possible
+- :telescope: I am studying computer science and beginning my career !

+- :seedling: I am passionate about making sure that I can help the lives of others using my learning.

+- :zap: I love to learn new things and am willing to adapt to any environment.

+- :robot: Automating my life has been crucial for where I have come to, to this day

+- :email: Contact me @thirukumaransabareesan18@gmail.com
 <hr>
 <h3>⛏️ Languages and Tools:</h3>
 <div align="center">